Guide for novice skiers: what equipment do we need?

 When choosing snow pants, it’s important to find out how warm and waterproof they are.
 Since you will likely be wearing ski pants over base layers, make sure you get an appropriately big size that won’t affect your flexibility.

 Skis, ski boots, ski poles

 Skiing and snowboarding are unique sports and require different equipment, skis and snowboards.
 The principle of skiing is similar to that of roller skating.
-There is a separate ski for each foot, and it is both safer and easier to use.
-With 2 separate skis and the aid from ski poles, it’s far less difficult for beginners to get the proper balance.
+With 2 separate skis and the aid of ski poles, it’s far less difficult for beginners to get the proper balance.
 Snowboards, however, are very similar to skateboards, and mainly move sideways.
-This makes it more difficult to balance, and is therefore recommended for people who have already gotten the hang of skiing.
+This makes it more difficult to balance and is therefore recommended for people who have already some experience in skiing.

 In addition to the major equipment, there are some small accessories you shouldn’t forget about.
 It is highly recommended that you wear waterproof ski gloves, rather than woollen gloves.
 When woollen gloves are in contact with ice and snow, they fail to keep your hands warm and, instead, put you at risk of frostbite.